Computing longest palindromic substring after single-character or block-wise edits: Introduction

-\textbf{Related work.} Amir et al.~\cite{AmirCIPR17} proposed an algorithm to find the \emph{longest common factor} (\emph{LCF}) of two strings, after a single character edit operation is performed in one of the strings.
+Amir et al.~\cite{AmirCIPR17} proposed an algorithm to find the \emph{longest common factor} (\emph{LCF}) of two strings, after a single character edit operation is performed in one of the strings.
 Their data structure occupies $O(n \log^3 n)$ space and uses $O(\log^3 n)$ query time, where $n$ is the length of the input strings.
 Their data structure can be constructed in $O(n \log^4 n)$ expected time.
-Urabe et al.~\cite{UrabeNIBT18} considered the problem of computing the longest \emph{Lyndon word} after an edit operation.
-They showed $O(\log n)$-time queries for a single character edit operation and $O(\ell \log \sigma + \log n)$-time queries for a block-wise edit operation, both using $O(n)$ time and space for preprocessing.
+After that, Abedin et al.~\cite{AbedinH0T18} showed that the above problem can be reduced to the heaviest induced ancestors problem over two trees and solved in $O(\log n \log \log n)$ (resp. $O(\log^2 n \log \log n)$) query time using an $O(n \log n)$ (resp. $O(n)$) space data structure.
+Urabe et al.~\cite{UrabeNIBT18} considered the problem of computing the longest \emph{Lyndon word} in a string after an edit operation.
+They showed algorithms for $O(\log n)$-time queries for a single character edit operation and $O(\ell \log \sigma + \log n)$-time queries for a block-wise edit operation, both using $O(n)$ time and space for preprocessing.
 We note that in these results including ours in this current paper, edit operations are given as \emph{queries} and thus the input string(s) remain static even after each query.
 This is due to the fact that changing the data structure dynamically can be too costly in many cases.

-It is noteworthy, however, that a dynamic version for the LCF problem is recently proposed~\cite{abs-1804-08731}.
+It is noteworthy, however, that recently Amir et al.~\cite{DBLP:conf/esa/AmirCPR19} solved dynamic versions for the LCF problem and some of its variants.
+In particular, when $n$ is the maximum length of the string that can be edited, they showed a data structure of $O(n \log n)$ space that can be dynamically maintained and can answer $1$-ELPS queries in $O(\sqrt{n}\log^{2.5}n)$ time, after $O(n \log^2 n)$ time preprocessing.
+Furthermore, Amir et al.~\cite{DBLP:journals/corr/abs-1906-09732} presented an algorithm for computing the longest palindrome in a dynamic string in $O(\mathrm{polylog} \:n)$ time per single character substitution.
+In comparison to these recent results on dynamic strings, although our algorithm does not allow for changing the string, our algorithm answers 1-ELPS queries in $O(\log \log n)$ time or even faster for small alphabet size $\sigma$, which is exponentially faster than $O(\mathrm{polylog} \:n)$.

+In addition, Amir et al.~\cite{AmirBCK19} presented fully dynamic algorithm for maintaining a representation of the squares and Charalampopoulos et al.~\cite{Charalampopoulos20} showed polylogarithmic time algorithm for the LCF problem of two dynamic strings.